ratkingsminion/gompl/README.md

 Gompl uses = for assignment and == for comparison.

 Everything is an expression, so you can do things like `x = if y != 5 then 0 else 10 end`.
+No `;`s are necessary.

+For "break" and "continue" use `stop` and `skip` in `while`-loops.

 Gompl also supports negative numbers (IMP didn't), strings and function calls.
 The functions are fed to the interpreter by setting a target Godot object whose methods are directly called by Gompl.
-No `;`s are necessary.

 Example: